-1. Type support in the taskbar search box, and then select the HP Support Assistant app.
+- Type support in the taskbar search box, and then select the HP Support Assistant app. - or -

-- 2. Select My notebook, select the Updates tab, and then select Check for updates and messages. - 3.
-Follow the on-screen instructions.
+- Select My notebook, select the Updates tab, and then select Check for updates and messages. - Follow the on-screen instructions.

 Cleaning your computer

 Use the following products to safely clean your computer: